princetonn/SafeLoanAI/README.md

  ## Dataset

-This project utilizes the [German Credit Dataset](https://archive.ics.uci.edu/dataset/144/statlog+german+credit+data) from the **UCI Machine Learning Repository**.
+This project utilizes the [German Credit Dataset](https://archive.ics.uci.edu/dataset/144/statlog+german+credit+data) from the UCI Machine Learning Repository.
 The dataset consists of 1,000 datapoints with 20 attributes, which include both numerical and categorical variables, and a class variable indicating credit risk ("good" or "bad").
 I split the dataset into training data(70%) and testing data(30%).